FCYC GENERAL SAILING INSTRUCTIONS

 24.0 PERSONAL FLOTATION DEVICES

 Attention is drawn to FYCA Yacht Regulation 5.01, which specifies that each crew member has a correctly fitted flotation device with crotch straps, whistle and marine grade retro-reflective material.
-The Racing Rules of Sailing (RRS) 2013 to 2015 rule 40.1 provides for their compulsory use at the discretion of the Race Officer by the flying of Flag Y.
+The Racing Rules of Sailing (RRS) 2021 to 2024 rule 40.1 provides for their compulsory use at the discretion of the Race Officer by the flying of Flag Y with one sound signal.